shivkumar98/OCP-Java-Examples/src/chapter_7/revisionNotes/README.md

 <br><hr>

 # 🧠 7.6 Managing Concurrent Processes
+* I must be familiar with the following two classes in the `Concu`
 ## 🟥 7.6.1 Creating a CyclicBarrier

 ## 🟥 7.6.2 Applying the Fork/Join Framework